By John Patton, Senior Payments Advisor

 If you’re wondering how often you should be doing this type of analysis, I would say that it all depends on how valuable it is to your bottom line.

-Consider this: our SmartGrowth team was able to partner with OMNI Federal Credit Union and increase their credit card transaction activity and interchange income by 25 percent and 20 percent, respectively, by performing an analysis of their portfolio and developing targeted campaigns based on member spending activity.
+Consider this: our SmartGrowth team was able to partner with OMNI Community Credit Union to help them increase their activation rate by 11 percent, average monthly spend by nearly 10 percent year-over-year, and drive a 15 percent increase in interchange revenue by performing an analysis of their portfolio and developing targeted campaigns based on member spending activity.

 We see examples all the time of credit unions overcoming low utilization and activation rates through a deep portfolio analysis and a series of targeted, data-driven campaigns.